 If you’re looking for a clear beer, this is not it.
 This IPA packs a punch with silky smooth body and low bitterness for easy drinking.

 This dark ale gets its layers of chocolate and coffee and it’s color from the generous amount of chocolate malt added during the brewing process.

-This German style dark wheat ale was brewed with traditional European ingredients to give it those classic banana notes and rich maltiness.
+This German style wheat ale was brewed with traditional European ingredients to give it those classic banana notes and soft mouthfeel.

 Easy IPA is brewed with wheat and oats to give it a soft mouthfeel and make it very easy to drink.
 This is brewed for the hop lovers but is a great intro beer for the novice craft drinker.